APPLE - THE IMPORTANCE OF A GREAT BRAND IDENTITY

 Here are the 5 traits of a strong brand identity that Apple have perfected over the years:

 A distinctive brand identity is what cuts through the noise of the market and separates your product or service from your competitors.
 Creating a distinctive brand identity often requires going against the status quo and offering consumers something that stands out from the established brands in your industry.

 A brand and its expression must be appropriate to its goals.
-Again, clarity and focus of brand message are essential.
+Again, clarity and focus of brand messages are essential.
 Don’t get waylaid by tangents that have nothing to do with your main message.

 Whenever Apple communicates with the public, the message they deliver is always relevant to the image they have cultivated and the goals they aim to achieve in the future.
-What Apples brand identity says about them is that they are sleek, cutting-edge and creative.
+What Apple's brand identity says about them is that they are sleek, cutting-edge and creative.
 All of these messages are purposely tailor-fitted to be relevant to the tech sector and their target audience.

-A good brand should be flexible, and able to work across different media.
+A good brand should be flexible and able to work across different media.
 It should also be applicable to creative purposes.
 A strong brand identity can be morphed into various permutations, such as plays on the brand name, contrasting messages, and creative spins on its visual image and logo.

 The ability to recall a particular brand is essential to consumer awareness, and it is a quality that can be fortified by emotion, surprise, distinctiveness, and relevance.
 People are creatures of habit.
 Picture entering a new bar with a multitude of drink options.
-Unless you are in a particularly adventurous mood it is common that you will gravitate towards the product that you are most familiar with as it is associated with the least amount of risk.
+Unless you are in a particularly adventurous mood, it is common that you will gravitate towards the product that you are most familiar with as it is associated with the least amount of risk.

 Increasing brand recall ensures consumers feel comfort and familiarity with your brand, making them more likely to gravitate towards your brand over competitors in the future.